• Features

 Not only does a business account tend to look more professional, with this account type, you can avail of Instagram advertising, schedule your posts ahead of time, tag products in your posts, and use Insights, the network’s native analytics tool.

-Instagram Analytics allows you to discover very helpful information pertaining to your audience demographics, such as top locations, age range, gender, and, most relevant for the purposes of this article, when your audience is the most active.
+With the analytics available in Instagram Insights, you can discover very helpful data pertaining to your audience demographics, such as top locations, age range, gender, and, most relevant for the purposes of this article, when your audience is the most active.

 Consider your buyer personas